 The random-singlet state in 1D quantum spin systems has been well-established through extensive studies \cite{PhysRevB.99.035116,PhysRevLett.43.1434,PhysRevB.50.3799,PhysRevB.22.1305}.
 Even an infinitesimal bond disorder can lead a 1D spin system into a random-singlet state \cite{PhysRevB.61.11552,PhysRevLett.91.229701}.
 For instance, substituting Si with Ge, a random-singlet state is achieved in the spin-chain BaCu$_2$(Si$_{1-x}$Ge$_x$)$_2$O$_7$ \cite{PhysRevB.99.035116}, where the parent compound BaCu$_2$Si$_2$O$_7$ shows long-range antiferromagnetic order \cite{PhysRevB.88.054422}.
-Understanding the role of randomness in strongly frustrated 2D spin-lattice is an uncharted venue.
-How the random-singlet in 2D spin-lattices resembles or differs from that found in 1D spin-lattices is still unclear.
-More experimental candidates and evidence is required to explore how randomness and/or frustration induces various ground states, especially spin-liquid-like states in 2D and 3D spin-lattices \cite{PhysRevX.8.041040,PhysRevB.98.134427}.
-In this context, the search for novel frustrated magnets with quenched disorder and the experimental realization of randomness-induced correlated quantum states in 2D spin-lattices is necessary to establish a generic framework in elucidating macroscopic and microscopic magnetic properties in a variety of frustrated quantum materials \cite{Kimchi2018,PhysRevX.8.031028,PhysRevB.87.214417}.
+Understanding the role of randomness in destabilizing N\'eel order and driving the spin system towards a quantum disordered state in 2D and 3D spin-lattice is an uncharted venue.
+How the random-singlet in 2D and 3D spin-lattices resembles or differs from that found in 1D spin-lattices is still unclear.
+More experimental candidates and evidence is required to explore how randomness and/or frustration induces intriguing quantum states in 2D and 3D spin-lattices \cite{PhysRevX.8.041040,PhysRevB.98.134427}.
+Disorder is inevitable in real materials; in this context, the search and investigation of magnetic materials on 2D and 3D spin lattices with quenched disorder leading to randomness-induced correlated quantum states has drawn significant attention recently \cite{Kimchi2018,PhysRevX.8.031028,PhysRevB.87.214417}.